kuben-joz/k_clique/report.md

 ### Algorithms
 The implementation uses:
-- Vertex centric graph orientation for queries of < 7
+- Vertex centric graph orientation for queries of $k < 8$, for $7$ this is about 2x faster with skitter as input
 - Edge centric pivoting for larger size clique searches

 Both make use of the degree edge orientation criteria.